CFT-HY/HILA/docs/mainpage.md

 ## What doesn't work (as expected)

-Functions that depend on the site and return a number.
+Functions that implicitly depend on the site and return a number.
 For example
 ~~~ C++
 forsites(EVEN){
     matrix_field[X].gaussian();
 }
 ~~~
 runs incorrectly with AVX.
+It does not actually run once for each site, but only once for each vector.

 # Extensions